scaleoutsean/awesome-solidfire/README.md

 - Cloud-hosted service, requires on-prem VM to acquire data and send it to your NeApp Cloud account
 - A free version has basic functionality and supports all NetApp products including SolidFire and NetApp HCI

-#### Grafana - HCICollector
+#### Grafana/Graphite - HCICollector

 - [HCICollector](https://github.com/scaleoutsean/hcicollector/) is a permissively-licensed monitoring and alerting for SolidFire and NetApp HCI systems.
-It gathers SolidFire and vSphere 6 metrics, stores them in Grpahite and lets you visualize them in Grafana
+It gathers SolidFire and vSphere 6.x metrics, stores them in Graphite and lets you visualize them in Grafana

+#### Prometheus - solidfire-exporter

+- [solidFire-exporter](https://github.com/mjavier2k/solidfire-exporter/) fetches and serves SolidFire metrics in the Prometheus format

 #### Icinga and Nagios